farzad-bz/MAD-AD/README.md

 # MAD-AD
-This Repository contains the PyTorch implementation of the submitted paper titled: "MAD-AD: Masked Diffusion Autoencoder for Unsupervised Brain Anomaly Detection"
+This Repository contains the PyTorch implementation of the paper titled: "MAD-AD: Masked Diffusion Autoencoder for Unsupervised Brain Anomaly Detection", Accepted in IPMI 2-25.

 ## Setup